StikyPiston/cheaty.nvim/README.md

 ## Configuration

-You can write your cheatsheet in **markdown**, to have some nice formatting.
+You can write your cheatsheet in **Markdown**, to have some nice formatting.

 This is the default config, tweak it to your liking: